Java Design Patterns – Top Interview Questions

 • Singleton ensures only one instance of a class exists globally.

-• Builder makes it easy to construct complex objects step-by-step.
+• Builder makes it easy to construct complex objects step by step.

-Understanding when and how to use these Java design patterns will not only improve your coding skills but also help you ace technical interviews, as these are among the most commonly asked concepts.
+Understanding when and how to use these Java Design Patterns will not only improve your coding skills but also help you ace technical interviews, as these are among the most commonly asked concepts.

-By mastering these creational patterns, you are building a strong foundation for writing robust, scalable, and production-ready Java applications.
+By mastering these Creational patterns, you are building a strong foundation for writing robust, scalable, and production-ready Java applications.

 Top Java Design Pattern Interview Questions